. Here are more details about TBC’s Fort Lauderdale plans.

 back in April and officially opened in June.
 It features a 1.7-mile loop under the Las Vegas Convention Center with three stops.

 In December 2020, it was approved for an expansion into downtown Las Vegas to connect to the McCarran International Airport, according to Business Insider.
 When complete, a typical trip to the airport from the Las Vegas strip would take about seven minutes through the tunnel.

 The major point of concern from transport planners about the loop is that using cars for public transit through a tunnel is inefficient.
 The tunnel would carry more people via bus or train.
 If the loop carries hundreds of passengers each day, it’d still be half the capacity of Broward County Transit's bus lines that run in Fort Lauderdale.

 However, the local government still sees the Las Olas Loop as a way to reduce the parking stress that drivers experience at beaches.
 Drivers can park their vehicles downtown at the Brightline train station, then ride in Teslas to the beach.

 TBC also claims to be using a more efficient way of tunneling, which reduces tunneling costs to 1% of the usual amount.
 If this is true, tunneling projects would be much more affordable for governments.

 According to Brian Gettinger, leader of tunneling at

-Freese and Nichols, "tunnels are usually considered a last resort option in infrastructure.
+, "tunnels are usually considered a last resort option in infrastructure.
 He added, "They are usually set up when nothing works because they are more expensive."